flutter/website/src/docs/release/breaking-changes/layout-builder-optimization.md

 ## Description of change

-The pull request introducing the change can be found [here][6].
-Prior to the optimization the builder function passed to `LayoutBuilder` or `SliverLayoutBuilder` would be called when any one of the following happens:
+Prior to the optimization the builder function passed to `LayoutBuilder` or `SliverLayoutBuilder` was called when any one of the following happened:

-1. `LayoutBuilder` is rebuilt due to widget configuration change (this typically happens when the widget that uses `LayoutBuilder` rebuilds due to `setState`, `didUpdateWidget` or `didChangeDependencies`).
+1. `LayoutBuilder` is rebuilt due to a widget configuration change (this typically happens when the widget that uses `LayoutBuilder` rebuilds due to `setState`, `didUpdateWidget` or `didChangeDependencies`).
 1. `LayoutBuilder` is laid out and receives layout constraints from its parent